WojciechMatuszewski/programming-notes/aws/show-me-SaaS.md

 # Notes from "Show Me SaaS" show

+## Glossary

+- Shuffle sharding: relates to the _noisy neighbor_ problem and the _shared resource_ model in SaaS applications.
+  This process exists to prevent resource contention in architectures that might experience a _noisy neighbor_ problem.

+  > You can learn more about shuffle sharding [in this video](https://www.twitch.tv/videos/1578416865?filter=archives&sort=time).

+  - Simple sharding: randomly distribute tenants across a couple of resources.
+Assign a single tenant to a single resource.

+  - Shuffle sharding: randomly assign a single tenant to multiple resources.
+This is where the term "shuffle" comes from – think randomly shuffling a deck of cards and picking four out of 52 resources.
+The resources which you assign to a tenant A might overlap in some percentage with the resources assigned to the tenant B.

+    Shuffle sharding enables you to dynamically re-balance the assignment to resources.
+Imagine that the resource RA is overloaded.
+We can ensure that other tenants use other resources RB, RC... assigned to them.

 ## Episode 2 – Inside SaaS Identity

 - Knowing who you are as a user, connecting that to the tenancy model, and flowing that information through the application.